Junschen1/instamatic/readme.md

 ## Documentation

 See [the documentation](https://instamatic.readthedocs.io) for how to set up and use Instamatic.
+## Win_server update

+To use the indexing server: XDS (Ubuntu in Windows), please use pyinstaller to convert the win_ubuntu_server.py in **`src/instamatic/server/** into .exe file.
+Then place the file in the same directory as instamatic.exe.
+Finally change the name after Win_derver.exe in the settings.yaml to the name of the exe file you generated.
 ## Reference

 If you found `Instamatic` useful, please consider citing it or one of the references below.